Arctic Refuge drilling controversy

 The question of whether to drill for oil in the Arctic National Wildlife Refuge (ANWR) has been an ongoing political controversy in the United States since 1977.
-As of 2017, Republicans have attempted to allow drilling in ANWR almost fifty times, finally being successful with the passage of the Tax Cuts and Jobs Act of 2017.
+As of 2017, Republicans have attempted to allow drilling in ANWR almost fifty times.
+They were finally successful with the enactment of the Tax Cuts and Jobs Act of 2017.

 ANWR comprises 19 e6acre of the north Alaskan coast.
 The land is situated between the Beaufort Sea to the north, Brooks Range to the south, and Prudhoe Bay to the west.
 It is the largest protected wilderness in the United States and was created by Congress under the Alaska National Interest Lands Conservation Act of 1980.
 Section 1002 of that act deferred a decision on the management of oil and gas exploration and development of 1.5 e6acre in the coastal plain, known as the "1002 area".
 The controversy surrounds drilling for oil in this subsection of ANWR.

-Much of the debate over whether to drill in the 1002 area of ANWR rests on the amount of economically recoverable oil, as it relates to world oil markets, weighed against the potential harm oil exploration might have upon the natural wildlife, in particular the calving ground of the Porcupine caribou.
+Much of the debate over whether to drill in the 1002 area of ANWR rests on the amount of economically recoverable oil, as it relates to world oil markets, weighed against the potential harm oil exploration would have upon the natural wildlife, in particular the calving ground of the Porcupine caribou.
 In their documentary Being Caribou the Porcupine herd was followed in its yearly migration by author and wildlife biologist Karsten Heuer and filmmaker Leanne Allison to provide a broader understanding of what is at stake if the oil drilling should happen and educating the public.
 There has been controversy over the scientific reports' methodology and transparency of information during the Trump administration.
 Although there have been complaints from employees within the Department of the Interior, the reports remain the central evidence for those who argue that the drilling operation will not have a detrimental impact on local wildlife.

 On December 3, 2020, the Bureau of Land Management (BLM) gave notice of sale for the Coastal Plain Oil and Gas Leasing Program in the ANWR with a livestream video drilling rights lease sale scheduled for January 6, 2021.
 The Trump administration issued the first leases on January 19, 2021.
-On President Joe Biden's first day in Office, he issued an executive order for a temporary moratorium on drilling activity in the Arctic National Wildlife Refuge.
+On President Joe Biden's first day in office, he issued an executive order for a temporary moratorium on drilling activity in the Arctic National Wildlife Refuge.
 On June 1, 2021, Secretary of Interior Deb Haaland suspended all Trump-era oil and gas leases in the Arctic National Wildlife Refuge pending a review of how fossil fuel drilling would impact the remote landscape.
 On September 6, 2023, the Biden administration cancelled the leases.